qcoro/qcoro/README.md

 [![Build](https://github.com/danvratil/qcoro/actions/workflows/build.yml/badge.svg)](https://github.com/danvratil/qcoro/actions/workflows/build.yml)

-# QCoro - Coroutines for Qt
+# QCoro - Coroutines for Qt5 and Qt6

 The QCoro library provides set of tools to make use of the C++20 coroutines in connection with certain asynchronous Qt actions.